behreajj/CamZup/README.md

 This library's `core` package includes basic utilities that were used to modify the Processing renderer.
 In this package, you'll find classes such as `Vec2`, `Vec3` and `Quaternion`.

+This division is a protective measure, so that the library will retain some usefulness in `core` even as bugs in `pfriendly`, or changes to the underlying `Processing` library, cause trouble.

 If you can flip the y-axis by supplying `-1` to either [scale](https://processing.org/reference/scale_.html) or the final parameters of [camera](https://processing.org/reference/camera_.html) without adverse impact on your sketch, then you likely don't need this library.
 While Cam Z-Up may help with more complex sketches, nevertheless, it is a general purpose library: its aim is to make a number of small tasks easier than in vanilla Processing.
 It will not be as effective as other, more specialized libraries.
 For an easy mouse-controlled orbital camera with GUI support, I would recommend [peasycam](https://github.com/jdf/peasycam) instead.
 Other long-standing great libraries are [HE_Mesh](https://github.com/wblut/HE_Mesh) and [ToxicLibs](https://github.com/postspectacular/toxiclibs).

 Cam Z-Up is tested with Processing version [4.0 alpha 1](https://github.com/processing/processing4/releases/tag/processing-1270-4.0a1).